 Dog Skin Allergies

-• Skin allergies in dogs often appear as itching, paw chewing, ear debris, redness, and a coat that looks dull or dusty.
+• Skin allergies in dogs show up as itching, paw chewing, ear debris, redness, and a coat that looks dull or dusty.

-• Triggers commonly overlap—fleas, environment, and food sensitivities—so a layered plan is usually more realistic than a single fix.
+• Triggers commonly overlap—fleas, environment, and food sensitivities—so a layered plan beats a single fix.

-• A stable baseline (flea control, gentle grooming, consistent diet) makes patterns easier to see and flare-ups less chaotic.
+• A stable baseline (flea control, gentle grooming, consistent diet) makes patterns easier to see and flares less chaotic.

-• Visible markers to track weekly include scratching frequency, flaking, odor, ear wax, coat softness, and overall shine.
+• Track weekly: scratching frequency, flaking, odor, ear wax, coat softness, and shine.

 • Call your veterinarian promptly for oozing sores, strong odor, bleeding, intense discomfort, or sudden worsening after a new product.